wiseupdata/databricks/README.md

 <details>
 <summary>
-   🪁 Get permissions to the cluster, click here
+   Get permissions to the cluster 🪁 click!
 </summary>

 ```